 Section 7.2 of WELMEC’s guidelines directly addresses the manufacturers of measuring instruments.
 This section of the guidance concerns the application of the Measuring Instruments Directive 2004/22/EC (MID) to software-equipped measuring instruments.

 Transcan provides the highest quality products that unconditionally conform with the guidelines of WELMEC, and specifically Section 7.2 .
 Transcan® is a built-for-purpose measuring instrument.
 This means that in the context of the guidelines the Transcan® product is referred to as a P-Type product, rather than a U-Type product where a Universal Computer is used.
 This means the product is designed and constructed specifically for the task in hand, and therefore the entire application software is built for the measuring purpose.

 WELMEC is effectively a guide to best practice based on the Measuring Instruments Directive 2004/22/EC.
 Whilst being a guide, it has become widely accepted as the desired standard across Europe.
 The organisation is now also recognised by the European Commission.

 The recorder contains device-specific parameters that can be adjusted to allow the end user a high degree of customisation and individual configuration.
 However, the legally relevant parameters are not adjustable.
 This means that your data recorders will be collecting accurate and valid information, this is key to ensuring that your fleet is meeting your exacting standards.
 In addition to this, any changes that are made will be logged automatically, providing a secure forensic audit trail and thereby ensuring that your company adheres to the increasingly stringent guidelines within the temperature controlled transport industry.

-Here at Seven Telematics we understand that researching legislation is a time consuming task, so if anything you have read is unclear or you have any further questions please contact us.
+Here at Transcan we understand that researching legislation is a time consuming task, so if anything you have read is unclear or you have any further questions please contact us.